OmixVisualization/qtjambi/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve.
-For questions, ideas and other messages not referred to a bug consider using the [Discussions](discussions) section.
+For questions, ideas and other messages not referred to a bug consider using the discussions section.
 title: "[BUG]"
 labels: bug
 assignees: omix